alextrs/oestandards/README.md

   	DEFINE VARIABLE cMemberName AS CHARACTER NO-UNDO.
 	```

-	* When define property use camelCase, unless you do it in GUI for .NET, then use PascalCase
+	* When define property use camelCase, unless you do it for GUI for .NET, then use PascalCase
 	```openedge
 	/* bad */
 	DEFINE PROPERTY Member_Name AS CHARACTER NO-UNDO